 Kentucky Wage and Hour Poster Required

-The Wage and Hour is a general labor law poster poster by the Kentucky Labor Cabinet.
+The Wage and Hour is a labor law posters poster by the Kentucky Labor Cabinet.
 This is a mandatory posting for all employers in Kentucky, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
-This post describes the Minimum Wage Law with regard to tipped and untipped employees as well as how overtime pay is calculated, and information on payment of wages and information on rest and lunch periods.
+It describes the Minimum Wage Law with regard to tipped and untipped employees, how overtime pay is calculated, information on payment of wages and information on rest and lunch breaks.
+The poster has been updated for the 2019 year.

 KY All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Kentucky and Federal poster requirements by clicking here .